-When you think fluid systems and fluid consumption, you cannot escape the topic of drainage and drainage investigations.
-Drainage investigation is a process of checking whether certain drainage systems operate properly.
+A drainage investigation is the process of checking whether certain drainage systems operate properly.
 This involves regular checks of whether a system is prone to blockage or interruptions that may hinder drainage of water as it is supposed to.
-A drainage investigation could be the difference between you having a proper flow of water otherwise known as an efficient water flow system or a mediocre water flow system that might lead to blockages and expensive fluid wastage.
+A drainage investigation could be the difference between you having a proper flow of water or a mediocre water flow system that might lead to blockages and expensive fluid wastage.

 Why Have Drainage Investigations?

-Where are a number of reasons why a drainage investigation is absolutely necessary.
-Some of the reasons why people get drainage systems investigated include:
+There are a number of reasons why a drainage investigation is absolutely necessary.
+Some of the reasons why people get drainage investigations include:

 Home Buyer Surveys

 When people are trying to buy a house to call a home, they are likely to check out the home’s drainage system just to ensure that everything is in order as advertised.
 Buyers will, therefore, seek the services of an expert in order for them to conduct a thorough drainage investigation.

 If you live in a home where constant blockages are the norm, then you are likely to consider checking out what the issue could be.
 A drainage investigation could help identify these issues, and may also provide solutions.